Customizing the GraphQL Schema

 team members (authors and contributors).
 What we could do is have two queries,

-and one for allContributorJson
+one for allAuthorJson and one for allContributorJson and manually merge

 those.
 GraphQL however provides a more elegant solution to these kinds of